sh1n3sec/WiCrackFi/README.md

 For this tool to work in the best possible way please follow these instructions:

-  	•	Execute Option 2 in the Main Menu").
+  	•	Execute Option 2 in the Main Menu.

   	•	Try to use the tool functionalities, preferably don't clean files manually.